refinedev/refine/documentation/docs/tutorial/1-getting-started/1-prepare-env.md

 ### Terminal

 You will use a terminal (also known as a command line interface) to run these commands and interact with your operating system.
-You can access the terminal through a local program for your operating system, such as Terminal (MacOS/Linux), Command Prompt (Windows), or Termux (Android).
+You can access the terminal through a local program for your operating system, such as Terminal (MacOS/Linux) or Command Prompt (Windows).

 In order to run **refine** applications on your system, you will also need to have [Node.js](https://nodejs.org/en/) installed.
 Node.js is a JavaScript runtime that allows developers to run JavaScript code outside of a web browser.
 It is required to run **refine** applications because it is a JavaScript-based tool.